Old Fashioned Tuna Noodle Casserole Recipe

 Share this recipe!

 This Old Fashioned Tuna Noodle Casserole recipe is made from scratch with homemade sauce (No canned soup here)!
 Made with plenty of tinned tuna, peas, and a mixture of egg noodles and cheese tortellini, this casserole is a big hit every time I serve it.
-Top this classic tuna noodle casserole with cheese with a crisp, buttery panko topping and shredded sharp cheddar- and you’re in for a real treat!
+Top this classic casserole with cheese with a crisp, buttery panko topping and shredded sharp cheddar- and you’re in for a real treat!

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.